Why Get This Degree?

 These demographic trends highlight the pressing need for health professionals with sector-relevant and cross-disciplinary technical and leadership skills who can create the future of seniors care in community and institutional contexts.

 The MHLP in Seniors Care was developed in close collaboration with public and private sector partners.
 They told us they are challenged to find people with the cross-functional technical and leadership skills needed to develop innovative solutions, manage collaborative teams and lead projects.

 The combination of technical expertise and leadership development makes the MHLP in Seniors Care unique and highly relevant.

 Pursue opportunities and advance your career

 Our graduates will be in high demand in the private and public sector.
-Job opportunities could include conceptualizing and leading Seniors-focused clinical programs, leading and managing services for Seniors in a range of settings, as well as proposing or analyzing policy initiatives tor Seniors care.
+Job opportunities could include conceptualizing and leading seniors-focused clinical programs, leading and managing services for seniors in a range of settings, as well as proposing or analyzing policy initiatives for seniors care.

 The Janusz Korczak Association of Canada and the Canadian Pediatrics Society Social Pediatrics Interest Group (SPIG) has awarded the inaugural Janusz Korczak Janusz Korczak …Read More